mainmatter/mainmatter.com/_posts/2019-05-10-may-monthly-update.md

 twitter: mrmrcoleman
 topic: simplabs
 bio: "Communications and Community Outreach Specialist"
+description: "Mark Coleman shares simplabs' monthly update for May 2019, covering new joiners, new OSS projects and our involvement with the Erlang Ecosystem Foundation."
 ---

 Welcome to the third installment of our monthly update.
 Each month we cover the events and activities that have been happening at simplabs along with the things we're looking forward to.
 Enjoy.